WebisD/http-api-without-lib/README.md

 <!-- ABOUT THE PROJECT -->
 ## 💻 About The Project
-In this project, an HTTP/1.1 server were implemented, capable of interpreting some HTTP protocol commands received through requests from browsers, and respond appropriately to those requests.
+In this project, we implemented a HTTP/1.1 server capable of interpreting a few HTTP requests from browsers and respond appropriately to these requests.

-The commands implemented were: GET, PUT, POST and DELETE.
+The request methods implemented were: GET, PUT, POST and DELETE.

-The HTTP server were implemented according to [RFC 2616](https://tools.ietf.org/html/rfc2616), which defines the HTTP/1.1 protocol.
+The HTTP server was implemented according to the [RFC 2616](https://tools.ietf.org/html/rfc2616), which defines the HTTP/1.1 protocol.

 ![app](https://github.com/WebisD/http-api-without-lib/blob/master/.github/app.gif)

 <!-- DOCUMENTATION -->
 ## 📖 Documentation
-You can read the documentation here:
+You can read the code documentation here:

 <a href="https://webisd.github.io/http-api-without-lib" target="_blank">
   <img alt="a" src="https://img.shields.io/badge/read-documentation-blue?style=for-the-badge">